Healthy gardener’s pie recipe – Unofficial Slimming World vegetarian recipe

-It is something I love to make during the winter months it is so warming and feels like real comfort food.
+It is something I love to make during the winter months, it is so warming and feels like real comfort food.

-Just Average Jen is an independent blog.
-It is not connected with any weight loss plan.
-None of the contributors have received training from them or worked for them.
+Just Average Jen is an independent blog not connected with any weight loss plan.
+Please check nutritional values and/or syns yourself.

 Easy adaptations to the Gardener’s Pie recipe

-It is probably a little more expensive but much quicker and you don’t end up with hands smelling of garlic!
+It is probably a little more expensive but much quicker, and you don’t end up with hands smelling of garlic!

 I never peel the carrots or parsnips and just make sure they are clean.
 Equally, I don’t always bother with the parsley on the top.
-It is still just as yummy but saves a little time!
+It is still just as yummy, but saves a little time!

 Eating Gardener’s Pie for weight loss